A built-up roof on a commercial property.

 How Do Built-Up Roofing Systems Work?

-Built-up roofing systems are an evolution of the asphalt roofing method.
-As compared to other roofing materials (such as metal roofs), BUR roofing membranes are created through a layering process of bitumen and reinforcing fabrics.
-They are most commonly used on low-slope roofs or flat roofs.
+Built-up roofing systems are made of layers of asphalt and other materials such as bitumen and reinforcing fabrics.
+BUR roofing membranes are most commonly used on low-slope roofs or flat roofs.

 Because of the several layers of bitumen involved, not only are BUR systems extremely durable (providing high resistance to fire and wind), but they’re also quite heavy.